-The options that you can trade via the various exchanges (NYSE Liffe, US options markets, Eurex) at KBC Securities Services are standardised.
+The options that you can trade via the various exchanges (Euronext, US options markets, Eurex) at KBC Securities Services are standardised.
 This means that the exchanges specify in advance a number of details that must be included in the contract specifications:

-- the underlying instrument to which the option relates (e.g. share or index) - the contract size (multiplier): the quantity of the underlying to which an option relates - the strike price: the price at which the underlying can be traded - the term: the validity period of the option.
+- the underlying instrument to which the option relates (e.g. share or index) - the contract size: the quantity of the underlying to which an option relates - the multiplier: the factor by which the price of the option, which is expressed per underlying security, should be multiplied for the total cost of the contract and the total notional value.
+Typically, the multiplier is the same as the contract size. - the strike price: the price at which the underlying can be bought or sold - the term: the validity period of the option.